urbit/urbit.org-reloaded/content/understanding-urbit/technical-overview.md

 <img src="https://media.urbit.org/site/understanding-urbit/technical-overview/technical-overview-1%402x.png">
 </picture>

-Owning a computer, especially a server, can feel like a part time job.
+Owning a computer, especially a server, can feel like a job.
 Urbit, on the other hand, is engineered to be maintenance free.
-We figure, if people are actually going to use a new computing platform, it can’t feel like work.
+We figure that if people are actually going to use a new computing platform, it can’t feel like work.
 At all.

 So we built our whole stack, starting with the VM, to be as simple and compact as possible.
 Let’s take a look at what the system looks like from a technical perspective and get a feel for how it’s built.